March of the Indonesian National Armed Forces: Contest and composing process

 After the composition was complete, Addie MS requested and received permission to record his song in Melbourne, Australia.
 In August 2003 he flew to the city, where he conducted the instrumental recording in a studio owned by the Victorian Philharmonic Orchestra.
 The instrumental recording was played by fifty musicians from the Victorian Philharmonic Orchestra.
 The vocal recording was done in Jakarta by 20 singers, including some members of Addie's Twilite Choir.
 Overall, Addie spent a total of US$3,800 for the instrumental recording process and 5 million rupiahs for the vocal recording process.

 The finished recording was first presented to the commander of the music corps.
 After approving the recording, the commander circulated the lyrics and recording among various flag officers in the armed forces hierarchy.
 The final presentation was done on 28 August 2003 in front of Commander Endriartono, the three chiefs of staff of the armed forces, chief of staff of the armed forces, head of the information bureau, and the personnel assistant to the chief of staff.
 After they listened to the recording, they commented that the phrase Satria Nusantara could be mistaken for a reference to the martial art, and requested the phrase to be removed or changed.
 Addie later changed the phrase to Patriot Nusantara (Patriot of the Archipelago).
 In a 2020 article written by Chappy, Chappy apologized for proposing the Satria Nusantara phrase.

 Performance

 The song received its public premiere at the 58th anniversary of the armed forces on 5 October 2003.
 It was regularly performed by the armed forces, but there had been no official ceremony marking the adoption of the march.
 A ceremony honoring the composer was held fifteen years later on 5 October 2018, where the Commander in Chief of the Armed Forces Hadi Tjahjanto gave Addie a placard and a shell in recognition of his work as the composer of the march.

+Lyrics

+In addition to the March, Addie MS also composed the TNI Hymn (Hymne TNI).